-Based on all our data sources, our ELA goal begins with an initial assessment of all students at the beginning of the year that aligns with Montana content standards, to identify current student proficiency.
+We assess initially and monthly using Renaissance Learning for ELA assessments in conjunction with nationally normed Istation's Indicators of Progress (ISIPTM) which measures student growth.
+Our ELA goals begin with an initial assessment of all students at the beginning of the year that align with Montana content standards.
+Then based on our data collection we identify each students current student's proficiency.

 Next, we will incorporate the unfinished learning with the current grade level curriculum to ensure the students are successful at grade level.